fahad1118/Image-Editing-Using-InstructPix2Pix-Model/README.md

 - **Purpose**: Gradio is used to build the interactive user interface.
 It enables easy-to-use interfaces for uploading images, selecting colors, and providing textual instructions.

-## Justification for Model Choices

-- **InstructPix2Pix** was chosen because it is tailored for image editing based on text prompts.
-Its fine-tuned capability to follow instructions makes it perfect for users who want to modify images based on specific details.
-- **MarianMT** was selected due to its proficiency in handling Arabic-to-English translations.
-This was critical for enabling Arabic-speaking users to interact with the app.
-- **Gradio** was chosen to create a user-friendly interface with RTL (right-to-left) support for Arabic speakers.
-Its flexibility allows for rapid prototyping and deployment of the project.

 ## Special Measures for Arabic Language Support

 - **Full Arabic Interface**: The Gradio interface is fully translated into Arabic, including all text inputs, buttons, and labels, to provide an intuitive experience for Arabic-speaking users.